samjohnson729/CTF-Writeups/DUNE.md

 Session completed.
 ```

 Got it!
-Now we can use this passphrase to login as `paul` via SSH: `$ ssh -i id_rsa paul@10.10.76.115`.
+Now we can use this passphrase to login as `paul` via SSH: `$ ssh -i id_rsa paul@<ip-address>`.
 When we get in, the opening banner message shows a conversation between us (`paul`) and `stilgar` the Fremen.
 He says that if we are able to ride a desert sandworm, he will let use join the Fremen.

 ## 7. Pirvilege Escalation